Jonnyigeh/IN3110/README.md

-# IN3110: Jonny Aarstad Igeh
+# IN3110: Problem Solving with High-Level Languages
-This is the working repository for FYS-STK4155 Autumn 2022
+This repository contains work related to the course IN3110 at UiO autumn 2022.
+Some assignments are not fully completed, since the course only required a certain percentage of completetion for a passing grade.